No. 23 Maryland hosts Tarke and Coppin State

 Coppin State Eagles (3-4) at Maryland Terrapins (5-0)

-The Eagles are 1-4 on the road.
-Coppin State ranks second in the MEAC with 24.0 defensive rebounds per game led by Tarke averaging 5.0.
+The Eagles are 1-4 in road games.
+Coppin State is 0-4 in games decided by at least 10 points.

-TOP PERFORMERS: Don Carey is shooting 30.3% from beyond the arc with 2.0 made 3-pointers per game for the Terrapins, while averaging 8.4 points.
+TOP PERFORMERS: Don Carey averages 2.0 made 3-pointers per game for the Terrapins, scoring 8.4 points while shooting 30.3% from beyond the arc.
 Donta Scott is shooting 52.5% and averaging 16.8 points for Maryland.

 Sam Sessoms is scoring 22.0 points per game and averaging 4.4 rebounds for the Eagles.
-Tarke is averaging 12.9 points and 5.6 rebounds for Coppin State.
+Tarke is averaging 12.9 points for Coppin State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.